 1. Soft or Playful Body Posture

-Soft body posture is not tense and often indicates a dog that is feeling relaxed.
+Soft body posture is not tense and often indicates a dog that is feeling relaxed and is one of the signs your dog is happy.
 A playful dog will often have a soft body posture that is kept loose and is also often full of wiggles.
 It also tends to be accompanied by lots of exaggerated body movements and facial expressions.

 2. Fearful Body Posture

 A dog that is feeling fearful can show a variety of postures.
 They may lean back or away in general or specifically from whatever is causing them stress.
 They may crouch low to the ground or lower their body.

 Fearful dogs may also lower their heads or roll over onto their back or side as a sign of submission.
 They may also show other signs of fear like trembling, tucking their tail, having wide eyes with dilated pupils, and more.

 If a dog is extremely fearful, they could freeze completely in a tense stance or they could run around frantically trying to escape from where they are.
 If approached, a fearful dog may also defecate or urinate.

 3. Aggressive Body Posture